theronl/angular-issues/README.md

-# restnote-api
+# angular-issues

-A simple demo node js app implementing a restful CRUD api for storing a note.
+A simple demo node js browser app to read the last weeks worth of issues from the angular project on github and display them for browsing.